 How would you rate your success in life up to this point?
 What does the term “success” look like to you in your future?

 There are many different ways in which people define this loose term.
 To some, being successful means earning a lot of money.
 To others, it may describe overcoming a fear.
 And still, to others, it means simply achieving happiness in life.

-Sure, it took hard work for these people to become successful, plus probably a good bit of networking, and maybe a little luck, but what are some of the principles or guidelines on how to be successful in life that people don’t consider quite so often?
+Sure, it took hard work for these people to become successful, plus probably a good bit of networking and maybe a little luck, but what are some principles or guidelines on how to be successful in life that people don’t consider quite so often?
 What are some of the not so obvious guidelines for achieving this elusive goal of success?